RyanMcDonagh/remindyou/README.md

 2)  Styling - there isn't any.
     -  UI/UX isn't my biggest strength...
 I'm definitely a back-end logic guy.
     -  I believe that, for the purposes of coding for this job interview, CSS styling was not massively important, rather the communication between the API and the front-end was far more important, and the application showcases this.
+    -  I have utilised the minimum amount of Bootstrap, just to ensure the application isn't all Times New Roman and ugly buttons...

 3)  No registration page.
     -  Technically, Flask-Security does allow you to register users (try it: `http://localhost:5000/register`).